KevinDesgin/DesignMBlogW4L1/posts/first-blog-post.md

 # Brainstorming for Assignment 2
 Platform: VR<br />
 Context: World Generated UI<br />
-Audience: A calm place to escape from reality
+Audience: A calm place to escape from reality<br />